aaronbloomfield/pdr/tutorials/02-gdb/index.md

 method.
 Now we need to run the program -- to do this, enter 'run'.
 Gdb should start running, then should pause and display the following:

-    Breakpoint 1, main () at gdb.cpp:23
+    Breakpoint 1, main () at debug.cpp:23
     23          cout << "Enter five numbers: " << endl;
     (gdb)

-Gdb is stating that it hit a breakpoint, on line 23 of gdb.cpp, and displays the line of code.
+Gdb is stating that it hit a breakpoint, on line 23 of debug.cpp, and displays the line of code.
 There are a number of commands we can enter at this point (try them all):